 You can also sign up for our newsletter: Nyhetsbrev Data/IT (in Swedish).

-- New book explains the foundations of self-adaptive systems News
+- New publications in the field of digitalisation News

 - Ali Hamidi doctoral student